SuperOfficeDocs/superoffice-docs/docs/en/sale/learn/stakeholders/create.md

     ![Add stakeholders dialog -screenshot][img3]

 4. The active sale is displayed by default in the **Sale** field.
-You can select a different sale to add the stakeholder(s) to, if you want.
-You do this by clicking the arrow and selecting the required sale in the list box which appears, or by simply entering the name of the sale.
+You can select a different sale to add the stakeholders to, if you want.
+You do this by clicking the arrow and selecting the required sale in the list box that appears, or by simply entering the name of the sale.

 5. In the **Company/contact** field: